QuitovieraJM/Quitoviera_CMSC22_FinalProject/README.md

 # VirtualPiano
 A simple virtual piano, with limited keys, that has a screen that shows the output when the keys are clicked.

-*The Music_Note folder for the music note of the piano key.
+*The Music_Note folder is for the music note of the piano key.

 1.Design Patterns that I used are:
    >singleton for creational since the class in my program has only one instance.